erigontech/diagnostics/README.md

 # How to connect Erigon node to the diagnostics system
 ![diagnostics system connection](/_images/diagnostics-connection-anim.gif)
 #### Step 1:
- The app's diagnostic user interface (UI) will automatically open at http://< --metrics.addr --metrics.port> after you run one of the following commands:
+ The app's diagnostic user interface (UI) will automatically open at http://metrics.addr:metrics.port after you run one of the following commands:
 ```
   cd ./cmd/diagnostics && go run .
 ```